August 23 – 27, 2021

-The Decision Analysis in R for Technologies in Health (DARTH)* workgroup in collaboration with the University of Minnesota Division of Health Policy and Management is offering a 3-day workshop on cost-effectiveness and decision modeling using R, July 24 to 26, 2018 at the University of Minnesota in Minneapolis, MN.
+The Decision Analysis in R for Technologies in Health (DARTH)* workgroup in collaboration with the University of Minnesota Division of Health Policy and Management is offering a workshop on cost-effectiveness and decision modeling using R, July 8 to 11, 2019 at the University of Minnesota in Minneapolis, MN.
 Co-instructors Eva Enns, Fernando Alarid-Escudero, and Karen Kuntz will cover the principles of cost-effectiveness analysis and decision analytic modeling and will guide participants in implementing decision trees, Markov models, and microsimulation models in R. The workshop will also cover more advanced topics, such as probabilistic sensitivity analysis and model calibration in R.

 Participants will be expected to have some experience with decision modeling and/or basic concepts of economic evaluation.
 A self-paced module introducing R concepts specifically for decision modeling will be provided as part of your workshop registration.

 August 23: Introduction to R for decision modelers

 August 24: Introduction to cost-effectiveness and decision trees

 August 25: Markov models

 Healthcare resources are limited and policymakers are under increased pressure to make use of these resources as efficiently as possible.
 Cost-effectiveness analysis and decision analysis are quantitative decision-making frameworks used to formalize objectives, quantify tradeoffs, and ultimately support more informed decision making.
 These techniques have been applied to a wide range of health policy questions, including optimal cancer screening and treatment guidelines; technology reimbursement and coverage decisions; and hospital operations management.